Crozet Islands

 • 4 Perdu Lake (Lac Perdu).
 A crater lake on the foothills of the Pic du Mascarin.
 The lake may potentially be frozen at times, even though its elevation is only 477 metres (1,565 ft).
 Perdu Lake (Q3215127) on Wikidata fr:Lac Perdu (archipel Crozet) on Wikipedia

 • 5 Pic du Mascarin.
 This volcano is the highest peak of Île de la Possession with an elevation of 934 metres (3,064 ft).
-Surrounding the volcano is the picturesque Vallée de l'Au-delà (L'Au-delà Valley); the valley was named as such because it was difficult to access then, but it's still difficult to access now.
+Surrounding the volcano is the picturesque Vallée de l'Au-delà (L'Au-delà Valley); the valley was named as such because it was difficult to access then and still is difficult to access now.
 Pic du Mascarin (Q3382428) on Wikidata fr:Pic du Mascarin on Wikipedia

 Buy